ahsan54/Head_Movement_Detector/README.md

 # Face Motion Detector

-This project detects head movements using a webcam and sends a WhatsApp message via Twilio when movement is detected.
+This project detects head movements using a webcam and sends a WhatsApp message via Twilio Web Api to desired number when head movement is detected.

 ## Requirements